How to integrate UFT(QTP) with ALM (Quality Center)

 Saving Script into ALM

-For Demo purposes, we have automated 4 tests cases.
-The designed Test data is shown as below.
+For demo purposes, we have automated 4 test cases.
+The designed test data is shown below.
 Now we need to upload the same in ALM.

 Saving Script into ALM

-Step 22) Create a new resource with name ‘TestData’ and select the type as ‘test Resource’ and select ‘OK’
+Step 22) Create a new resource with the name ‘TestData’, select the type as ‘test Resource’, and select ‘OK’.

 Saving Script into ALM

-Step 23) As explained from step 17 to 19,uploadthe test data Excel file and uponsuccessful upload the Created ‘test data’ would be displayed as shown below.
+Step 23) As explained from steps 17 to 19, upload the test data Excel file, and upon successful upload, the created ‘test data’ would be displayed as shown below.

 Saving Script into ALM

-Step 1) We have all the associated files loaded into ALM, we have to ensure that the automation script picks up the library file, OR and data file from ALM.
+Step 1) We have all the associated files loaded into ALM; we have to ensure that the automation script picks up the library file, object repository, and data file from ALM.
 Let us understand how to associate function libraries to the test script dynamically from ALM.

 Settings in UFT

-Step 2) The Object Repository also has to be picked up from ‘Test Resources’ Tab of ALM.
-Let us see how to load the Object repository dynamically during runtime.
+Step 2) The Object Repository also has to be picked up from the ‘Test Resources’ tab of ALM.
+Let us see how to load the object repository dynamically during runtime.

 Settings in UFT

-Step 3) The Test Data has to be imported into the ‘Global’ Sheet of UFT.
-To perform the same we should ensure that we have the following piece of code before making an attempt to access the parameters mentioned in the data table.
+Step 3) The Test Data has to be imported into the ‘Global’ sheet of UFT.
+To perform this, we should ensure that we have the following piece of code before making an attempt to access the parameters mentioned in the data table.

 Settings in UFT

-Step 4) We Should ensure that we allow other HP products to interact with UFT.
-To perform the same, goto ‘Tools’ -> ‘Options’ as shown below.
+Step 4) We should ensure that we allow other HP products to interact with UFT.
+To perform this, go to ‘Tools’ -> ‘Options’ as shown below.

 Settings in UFT